tiwillia/specware/internal/assets/commands/specify.md

 ## Summary
 Guide the user through a comprehensive spec-driven development workflow for feature requirements gathering and implementation planning using the specware tool.

+## Important Notes
+- Always use the specware tool to track state and create artifacts
+- Maintain one feature at a time in active development
+- Support stopping and resuming at any point in the workflow
+- Record all Q&A interactions in the appropriate q&a files
+- Follow the existing codebase patterns and conventions

+## Specware usage Guidance
+The specware tool is necessary to facilitate the basic operations of the workflow.

+If the specware tool is not avaialble, immediately stop and instruct the user to install the tool.

 ## Workflow

 ### Phase 1: Requirements Building